 Feed your CRM good contacts, ramp up the MA

-Business cards provide accurate, incredibly valuable data.
+Business cards (both paper and digital) provide accurate, incredibly valuable data.
 Sansan scans this in with precision and makes it sharable in your company.
 Your CRM will churn, your MA will produce results.
 Learn more about using Sansan in your MA+CRM love connection.